SuperCompUCSD/SuperCompUCSD.github.io/content/posts/sc25-scc24-post-mortem.md

 > In real life, this corresponds to a workflow you might see in a research lab or as part of an HPC task.
 When you request an interactive node or assign a time limit to your slurm content submission, which is commonly seen for billing and tracking purposes, you have to know how long your run will take.
 Taken inversely, this means you have to know how much processing can be done by your application in a fixed period of time, including any set up and clean up tasks.

+#### Taming the 3-Hour Limit
 We started simple, with a conservative run that finished in slightly more than 2 hours.
 This was a pleasant surprise.
-We had limited information, so our predicted range was quite large.
-Seeing it come in at the lower bound of our predicted time, we knew we had room to maximize our potential.
+With limited information, we predicted a wide completion window, yet were relieved when it landed near the lower bound.
+We knew we had room to maximize our potential.
 Further runs brought us closer to the max potential, but highlighted certain areas for optimization.
 Our final run was probably the most optimized it could have been given the challenges we had faced from the start.
 As the run timer got closer and closer to finish, we waited and watched with baited breath: Had we become overconfident, and set up a run that would exceed 3 hours?
 2:45 became 2:50 became 2:55...

 > Had we become overconfident, and set up a run that would exceed 3 hours?